 - the individual has the capacity to understand and communicate their consent.

 Under the GDPR, notification must be made where a data breach is likely to ‘result in a risk for the rights and freedoms of individuals’.
 Notification must be made within 72 hours of first having become aware of the breach.
 Data processors are required to notify their customers and the controllers ‘without undue delay’ after first becoming aware of a data breach.

 In Australia notification must be made promptly to affected individuals and the Australian Information Commissioner where an organisation has reasonable grounds to believe a data breach is likely to result in serious harm.
 An organisation must take all reasonable steps to complete the assessment within 30 days after it became aware of the grounds that cause it to suspect an eligible data breach – see my article on the Australia’s Notifiable Data Breach Scheme.

 Rights of individuals under GDPR

-There are rights for individuals under the GDPR which include – the right of access, right to be informed, right to object, right to withdraw consent, right to rectification, right to erasure/be forgotten, right to data portability, right to restrict processing in certain circumstances and the right to object to automated decision making in certain circumstances.
+There are rights for individuals under the GDPR which include – the right of transparent communications and information, right to access, right to rectification, right to erasure/be forgotten, right to restrict processing in certain circumstances, obligation to notify recipients, right to data portability, right to object, and the right to object to automated decision making (to profiling) in certain circumstances.
 Rights exercised and information provided to pursuant to requests must be free of charge.
 However, a ‘reasonable fee’ can be charged when a request is manifestly unfounded or excessive.